zirkelc/git-pull-run/README.md

-  -s, --script <script>    execute npm script for each matched file -m, --message <message>  print message to the console if matches were found -d, --debug              print additional debug information (default: false) -h, --help               display help for command
+  -s, --script <script>    execute npm script for each matched file -m, --message <message>  print message to the console if matches were found -d, --debug              print additional debug information (default: false) -o, --once               run command only once if any files match the pattern (default: false) -h, --help               display help for command
 ```
 - **`--pattern <pattern>`**: Required glob pattern to detect if certain files have changed on the remote repository when pulling changes.
 Each changed file (including path from root) is matched against this pattern.